hos7ein/ansible-deploy-vmware-vm/README.md

 * python >= 2.6
 * PyVmomi

 By default Python installed on all linux distributions, but maybe you need to install PyVmomi package.
-If you use the Fedora/RHEL/CentOS Linux, you can run below command:
+If you use the Fedora / RHEL / CentOS Linux, you can run below command:

 ```
 # dnf install python3-pyvmomi